karelz/karelz.github.io/_includes/about.md

 My name is Karel Zikmund.
 I am Software Engineering Manager on .NET Framework team / .NET Core team at [Microsoft](https://www.microsoft.com/).

-I spend most of my time at job as community manager of [CoreFX repo](https://github.com/dotnet/corefx) and as manager of a few CoreFX areas like Networking, Security, Collections, Process, etc.
+I spend most of my time at job as community manager of [CoreFX repo](https://github.com/dotnet/corefx) and as manager of a few CoreFX areas like Networking, Crypto, Collections, Process, etc.

 You can find me and contact me on [Twitter](https://twitter.com/ziki_cz), on [GitHub](https://github.com/karelz) (incl. [gitter.im](https://gitter.im) as karelz), via [email](mailto:karelz@microsoft.com), or on [LinkedIn](https://www.linkedin.com/in/karelzikmund).